Skip to main content

 Converting Images to Video

-After generating an image, hover over the completed card and click the Animate button (clapperboard icon).
+After generating an image, hover over the completed card and click the Animate button.
 This sends your generated image to the video sidebar as the first frame, making it easy to turn a still image into a short video clip.

 Generation History